grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 Next we need to generate the gRPC client and server interfaces from our .proto service definition.
 We do this using the protocol buffer compiler `protoc` with a special gRPC C# plugin.

-If you want to run this yourself, make sure you've installed protoc and gRPC C# plugin.
+If you want to run this yourself, make sure you've installed protoc and the gRPC C# plugin.
 The instructions vary based on your OS:

 - For Windows, the `Grpc.Tools` and `Google.Protobuf` NuGet packages contain the binaries you will need to generate the code.
-- For Linux or OS X, make sure you've followed the [How to use instructions](https://github.com/grpc/grpc/tree/master/src/csharp#how-to-use)[installed gRPC C Core using Linuxbrew](https://github.com/grpc/grpc/tree/master/src/csharp#usage-linux-mono)
+- For Linux or OS X, make sure you've followed the [How to use instructions](https://github.com/grpc/grpc/tree/master/src/csharp#how-to-use).

 Once that's done, you can generate the C# code:

 - To generate the code on Windows, we use `protoc.exe` from the `Google.Protobuf` NuGet package and `grpc_csharp_plugin.exe` from the `Grpc.Tools` NuGet package (both under the `tools` directory).
-Normally you would need to add the `Grpc.Tools` package to the solution yourself, but in this tutorial it has been already done for you.
+Normally you would need to add the `Grpc.Tools` package to the solution yourself, but in this tutorial it has already been done for you.
 Following command should be run from the `examples/csharp/route_guide` directory:

   ```
   > packages\Google.Protobuf.3.0.0-alpha4\tools\protoc.exe -I../../protos --csharp_out RouteGuide --grpc_out RouteGuide --plugin=protoc-gen-grpc=packages\Grpc.Tools.0.7.0\tools\grpc_csharp_plugin.exe ../../protos/route_guide.proto